 Ballantine also experienced a dream in which he was playing blackjack (21) at a casino (with eyes on the walls) with a seven of clubs, a bearded man and a faceless proprietor, including images of a sloping roof, a man with a misshapen wheel, and pursuit by a giant pair of wings - (the sloping roof was tied to JB's memory of his brother's accidental and tragic death by impalement on a spiked fence, when he slid down the roof and accidentally knocked his brother off - killing him on the spiked railing).

-In the film's ending, psychiatrist Dr. Constance Petersen (Ingrid Bergman) revealed Murchison's treachery after he said: "I knew Edwardes only slightly.
+In the film's ending, psychiatrist Dr. Constance Petersen (Ingrid Bergman) realized Murchison's treachery after he said: "I knew Edwardes only slightly.
 I never really liked him.
-But he was a good man, in a way, I suppose" -- she realized that if he had known Edwardes, he shouldn't have mistaken the imposter Ballantine for Edwardes.
+But he was a good man, in a way, I suppose."
+She immediately knew that if he had known Edwardes, he shouldn't have mistaken the imposter Ballantine for Edwardes.

 In his office, Murchison then interpreted some of JB's dream for her:

 Motivated by jealousy and not wanting his job stolen, Murchison had used Ballantine's disabilities to frame him for the murder of Edwardes (there was a bullet in his body, delivered from Murchison's gun in full view of Ballantine).
 Constance advised Murchison not to murder her ("A man with your intelligence does not commit a stupid murder") when he pulled the murder weapon from his desk and threatened her ("The punishment for two murders is the same as for one").

 As she got up and left the room to phone the police, he held the murder weapon pointed at her back, as she cautioned: "If you shoot now, it is cold deliberate murder."
 He memorably committed suicide in the conclusion by turning the gun on himself after she left his office - in a shocking first person point-of-view shot, with a splash of red color (in the B/W film).